 Climate and Soil

 Mexican fan palms grow in U.S. Department of Agriculture plant hardiness zones 9 through 11.
-Although they like well-drained, moderately rich soil, Mexican fan palms can survive in sand and poor soils.
-You can grow a young plant in a container to give your deck or patio a tropical look, but do not plant one in a small yard.
-Mexican fan palms need large, open areas.
+Although they like well-drained, moderately rich soil, they can survive in sand and poor soils.
+You can grow a young plant in a container to give your deck or patio a tropical look, but do not plant one in a small yard since they need large, open areas.

 Water and Fertilizer

-Diseases and Pests
+Washingtonian Palm Diseases and Pests

 Similarly, there is no known treatment for Thielaviopsis trunk rot, which can cause the canopy to fall off the tree without warning.
-You can avoid the disease refraining from pulling off lower leaves before they are ready to drop and not wounding the tree with climbing spikes or bad pruning techniques.
-There is no chemical cure for Fusariam wilt, a fungal disease spread by the wind and by infected pruning tools.
+You can avoid this disease by refraining from pulling off lower leaves before they are ready to drop and not wounding the tree with climbing spikes or bad pruning techniques.
+There is also no chemical cure for Fusariam wilt, a fungal disease spread by the wind and infected pruning tools.